BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## **4\.
 Symlinking**

+> If you want to symlink your mod, don't have a .pak version if it in your Mods.
+{.is-warning}

 > **As of patch 7 symlinked mods have to be activated and exported in BG3MM to be recognised**.
 {.is-warning}